cardboardcode/quick_vim/README.md

 ## **Plugin Install**
 Follow the instructions below to install plugins using **Vundle**.
 For **Vundle** installation instructions, please refer to the official [Vundle](https://github.com/VundleVim/Vundle.vim#quick-start) GitHub page.

-1. Include the following plugin statement in `~/.vimrc` between the two lines as shown below:
+1. Include the following plugin statement in `.vimrc` or `_vimrc` between the two lines as shown below:

 ```vimrc
 call vundle#begin()